Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    species richness for current and forecast climate conditions and a map showing the change between current and forecast estimates

+### Analysis workflow example
-Example of analysis workflow with _Papilio rumiko_ and one of its host plants, _Ptelea trifoliata_.
+Analysis workflow with _Papilio rumiko_ and one of its host plants, _Ptelea trifoliata_, from bulk processing of single-species analyses (step 3, above).
 ![Example of analysis workflow with _Papilio rumiko_ and one of its host plants, _Ptelea trifoliata_](docs/analysis-workflow.svg)

 ## Directory structure